-Decision 16/CMP.1 requires Parties to estimate carbon stock changes in all five pools (see Table 1.1, Chapter 1, Volume 4 of the 2006 IPCC Guidelines) during the commitment period unless the Party can demonstrate by transparent and verifiable information that the pool is not a source71, for which good practice guidance is set out in Section 2.3.1.
+Decision 16/CMP.1 requires Parties to estimate carbon stock changes in all five pools (see Table 1.1, Chapter 1, Volume 4 of the 2006 IPCC Guidelines) during the commitment period unless the Party can demonstrate by transparent and verifiable information that the pool is not a source68, for which good practice guidance is set out in Section 2.3.1.
 Decision 2/CMP.7 further requires Parties to estimate carbon stock changes in the HWP pool.
 It is good practice to include carbon stock changes and non-CO2 GHG emissions that result from pre-planting activities, such as site preparation or shrub removals.
-AR on mineral soils may maintain or create conditions that increase below-ground carbon stocks, particularly if the land was previously managed for annual crop production (Merino et al., 2004; Post and Kwon, 2000; Schulp et al., 2008; Laganière et al., 2010; Don et al., 2011).
+AR on mineral soils may either maintain or create conditions that increase below-ground carbon stocks, particularly if the land was previously managed for annual crop production (Merino et al., 2004; Post and Kwon, 2000; Schulp et al., 2008; Laganière et al., 2010; Don et al., 2011).
 Under certain circumstances, soil carbon may decline with afforestation of grasslands or wetlands for several years following conversion (Davis and Condron, 2002; Guo and Gifford, 2002; Paul et al., 2003; Tate et al., 2003; Vesterdal et al., 2002), and net losses of carbon after planting or seeding can persist over many years.
 Therefore, it is good practice to ensure that estimates of pre-activity carbon stocks in the area are used to compute stock changes, including for methodologies involving modelling.
 Since there is no forest on the area prior to the AR activity, the methods given in 2006 IPCC Guidelines (Section 4.3: Land Converted to Forest Land, Chapter 4, Volume 4) for estimating non-CO2 GHG emissions on Land Converted to Forest Land are applicable for AR activities.

-For AR activities that begin during the commitment period, reporting for that land is required by Decision 2/CMP.8 to start at the onset of the activity 72.
-Site preparation and seeding/planting activities should be considered part of the activity, and associated emissions during the commitment period should therefore be included.
+For AR activities that begin during the commitment period, reporting for that land is required by Decision 2/CMP.8 to start at the onset of the activity69.
+Site preparation and seeding/planting activities should be

-71 Paragraph 26 of Annex to Decision 2/CMP.7 (Land use, land-use change and forestry) contained in document FCCC/KP/CMP/2011/10/Add.1, p.16; Paragraph 2 (e) of Annex II to Decision 2/CMP.8 contained in document FCCC/KP/CMP/2012/13/Add.1, p.19.
+68 Paragraph 26 of Annex to Decision 2/CMP.7 (Land use, land-use change and forestry) contained in document FCCC/KP/CMP/2011/10/Add.1, p.16; Paragraph 2 (e) of Annex II to Decision 2/CMP.8 contained in document FCCC/KP/CMP/2012/13/Add.1, p.19.

-72Paragraph 2(d) of Annex II to Decision 2/CMP.8 contained in the document FCCC/KP/CMP/2012/13/Add.1, p.19.
+69Paragraph 2(d) of Annex II to Decision 2/CMP.8 contained in the document FCCC/KP/CMP/2012/13/Add.1, p.19.